-Risk Level: Moderate Country Overview: In some areas of Kenya, the security situation is hazardous, with specific parts of the country being extremely unsafe.
-It is advised to exercise increased caution in Kenya due to terrorism, health issues, and crime.
-There is an overall moderate risk to personal safety and security because of terrorist attacks and violent crimes, such armed carjacking, mugging, home invasion, kidnapping.
-The US State Department has warned that credible information indicates that extremists in Nairobi, the coastal areas of and Nanyuki may target Westerners.
+In some areas of Kenya, the security situation is hazardous, with specific parts of the country being extremely unsafe.
+It is advised to exercise increased caution Kenva due to terrorism, health issues, and crime.
+There is an overall moderate risk to personal safety and security because of terrorist attacks and violent crimes, such carjacking, as armed mugging, home invasion, kidnapping.

+The U.S. State Department has warned that credible information indicates that extremists in Nairobi, the coastal areas of and Nanyuki may target Westerners.
 As a result, there is increase in visible security services.